|Shamelessly borrowed from the world-wide info-web|

 And on my way to Pho Pasteur for a particularly tasty bowl of yumminess (travel tip for you out of towners from your old pal Henki - skip the food courts, and head to China Town for a bowl of the real deal), I came across this curious decision -

 And while this could be viewed as another bit of folly, it is at least a potentially more reasonable bite of the real estate pie.
-AP made the decision a year or so back that they would separate from their former favorite retail partners (you know, the folks who actually helped them build the brand in the US) and move solely to direct distribution.
+AP made the decision a year or so back that they would separate from their former retail partners and move solely to direct distribution.

 Which inevitably means that you have to have stores.
 And for AP this is either going to be a genius move, or a minor bleed.
 While Cartier, the aforementioned Rolex partner boutique and the Richard Mille monument to Howard Roark are nestled at the head of Newbury street, tucked in with Giorgio Armani, Van Cleef & Arpels and Burbury holding the "anchor" spot, the new AP boutique is somewhat off the beaten path.
 It is a block over, and another half block down on Boylston street, a stone's throw from Hermès.
 It is decidedly heading away from the prime shopping area.
 If I am not mistaken it is either in the retail section of a hotel, or snugged up right next to one, facing the Public Garden (not to be confused with Boston Common which is right across the street).
 As gently as I can put this, it would be somewhat easy to miss it.